Ukn0wnUs3rn4m3/xMainDab/README.md

 ## Open Source Roblox Executor Exploit
 This is the source code for xMainDab's UI.
 Beware that the code is extremely messy and perhaps even unoptimised.
 There is also a lack of comments within the code.
 MainDab's UI is made using WPF.
+Release version can be

 ## Some Videos and pictures
 [xMainDab's Game Hub in operation](https://github.com/Avaluate/MainDab/assets/126605163/67fcf747-64da-429a-9e31-e0f783940095) (video)